Jinanshmehta/Loan-Health-Score-Dashboard/loan-health-score-README.md

-# 🏦 Loan Health Score Dashboard
+Loan Health Score Dashboard

 A credit risk analysis tool that scores bank loan applicants as **Low / Medium / High** risk — built to simulate the kind of decision-support tools used by credit officers at banks.

----

-## 📌 What This Project Does
+What This Project Does

 Most loan analysis projects just show charts.
-This one goes further — it lets you input borrower details and instantly get a risk score with a plain-English explanation of *why* they're risky or safe.
+This one goes further, it lets you input borrower details and instantly get a risk score with a plain-English explanation of *why* they're risky or safe.

-Think of it as a simplified version of what a bank's internal credit team uses before approving a loan.

----

-## 🛠️ Tech Stack
+🛠️ Tech Stack

 | Tool | Purpose |
 |------|---------|